LawrencePerson/synopsys-action/README.md

 # Quick Start for the Synopsys Action

-The Synopsys Action supports all major Synopsys security testing solutions:
+The Synopsys Action supports the following Synopsys security testing solutions:
-- Polaris, our SaaS-based solution that offers SAST, SCA and Managed Services in a single unified platform
+- Polaris, our SaaS-based solution offering SAST, SCA and Managed Services in a single unified platform
 - Coverity, using our thin client and cloud-based deployment model
 - Black Duck Hub, supporting either on-premises or hosted instances

-In this Quick Start, we will provide individual examples for each Synopsys security testing solution, but in practice, the options can be combined to run multiple solutions from a single GitHub workflow step.
+In this Quick Start, we provide individual examples for each Synopsys security testing solution, but in practice, the options can be combined to run multiple solutions from a single GitHub workflow step.

-These workflows will:
+These workflows:
 - Validate Scanning platform-related parameters like project and stream
 - Download the Synopsys Bridge and related adapters
 - Run corresponding Synopsys Bridge commands using the specified parameters
-- Synopsys solution functionality is invoked directly by the Synopsys Bridge, and indirectly by the Synopsys Action
+- Invoke Synopsys solution functionality using the Synopsys Bridge, and indirectly by the Synopsys Action

 ## Synopsys GitHub Action - Polaris

-Before you can run a pipeline using the Synopsys Action and Polaris, you must make sure the appropriate applications, projects and entitlements are set in your Polaris environment.
+Before you can run a pipeline using the Synopsys Action and Polaris, you must make sure the appropriate applications, projects and entitlements are properly configured in your Polaris environment.

 At this time, Polaris does not support the analysis of pull requests.
 We recommend running the Synopsys Action on pushes to main branches.